elevatemedfit/sinatra-final-bragger-app/README.md

 # The Bragger Application
-is a site where individuals participating in a medically-based fitness program, that utilizes fitness trackers as part of their clinical intervention, can post their daily results for others to see.
-The application allows individuals to input a picture along with their tracker data.
+The Bragger web application provides a social forum for individuals in a medically-based fitness program.
+To improve program outcomes and patient participation, this site is meant to allow individuals to post their progress, ask questions, or establish fitness meet-ups outside of the clinical setting.
+Individuals can post daily data from prescribed fitness trackers, comment on their progress, and upload a photogragh when creating their posts.

 The application is meant to enhance participant performance through social interaction.